andhika-tanaka/SmartClinic/src/main/resources/static/vendors/ion.rangeSlider/readme.md

 * Any slider value can be set through input data-attribute (eg. data-min="10")
 * Slider supports disable param.
 You can set it true to make slider inactive
 * Slider supports external methods (update, reset and remove) to control it after creation
-* For advanced users slider has callbacks (onStart, onChange, onFinish, onUpdate).
+* For advanced clinicUsers slider has callbacks (onStart, onChange, onFinish, onUpdate).
 Slider pastes all its params to callback first argument as object
 * Slider supports date and time